 “Sec.
 109i.
 Greenhouse gas emissions study.

-“(a) Within 120 days of the effective date of the Greenhouse Gas Emissions Study Emergency Amendment Act of 2026, passed on emergency basis on DATE (Enrolled version of Bill 26-XXX), DOEE shall solicit proposals for the purpose of issuing a grant in the amount of $200,000 to an organization with expertise in attribution science to conduct a study on the total costs of greenhouse gas emissions in the District between the years of 1995 and 2024 and to compile the report described in subsection (c) of this section.
+“(a)No later than April 15, 2027, DOEE shall solicit proposals for the purpose of issuing a grant in the amount of $200,000 to an organization with expertise in attribution science to conduct a study on the total costs of greenhouse gas emissions in the District between the years of 1995 and 2024 and to compile the report described in subsection (c) of this section.

-“(b) Within 180 days of the effective date of the Greenhouse Gas Emissions Study Emergency Amendment Act of 2026 passed on emergency basis on DATE (Enrolled version of Bill 26-XXX), DOEE shall select the grant recipient to conduct the study.
+“(b)No later than June 15, 2027, DOEE shall select the grant recipient to conduct the study.

 “(c) The grant recipient, alongside DOEE, shall compile a report detailing the findings of the study that shall include: